The necessity of IoT Security illustrated by a smart home control on a tablet

 Our laboratories in Germany and the USA have been recognized by CTIA as Authorized Test Laboratory (ATL) for the CTIA Test Plan for IoT devices.

 The CTIA Cybersecurity Test Plan defines test cases that must be performed with the device in an Authorized Test Laboratory (ATL) to obtain CTIA Cybersecurity certification.
-The certification is defined for three levels of security.
+The certification is defined for two levels of security.
+The first level (for consumer devices) tests basic security features of IoT devices, while the second level (for enterprise devices) tests security elements for devices with increasing complexity and manageability.

 Cybersecurity for IoT devices in wireless networks

-• The program was developed with the support of wireless network operators
+• The program was developed with the support of wireless network operators.

-• Creates an industry-wide best practice for IoT security in wireless networks
+• Creates an industry-wide best practice for IoT security in wireless networks.

-• First cybersecurity program of its kind with support from wireless operators, OEMs and labs
+• First cybersecurity program of its kind with support from wireless operators, OEMs and labs.

-• Test plan is continuously updated by the Cybersecurity Working Group
+• Test plan is continuously updated by the Cybersecurity Working Group.

 Main requirements of the certification program